Institutional DeFi

 • On-chain transparency: Easier to audit since all signatures visible

-• Protocol-level security: No cryptographic implementation trust required
+• Protocol-level security: No cryptographic rollout trust required

 • Rigid setup: Adding/removing signers requires new wallet deployment